What No One Tells You About Happily Ever After.

 But he chose me.
 On purpose.
 Without hesitation.
 And once he did, that was it.

 I wasn’t there to play games, though.
-There came a time during our first year of dating when I told him quite plainly: if you don’t know after a year whether you want to marry me, then you actually do know.
-And we’ll part ways, no drama.
-I respected us both too much to fake it.
+There came a time during our first year of dating when I told him, calmly and plainly, that if he didn’t know after a year or two whether he wanted to marry me, then he actually did know.
+And we’d part ways, no pressure, no drama.

 It reads all nice and neat when you write it out like that, but back then, my brain still didn’t trust it.
 I didn’t know how to relax into something good, especially when I had no frame of reference.
 I’d become so good at surviving bad love, I wasn’t sure I’d recognize the good kind.